 Primary data collection is a critical component of the HTW evaluation.
 The evaluation design relies on primary data collection to address 2 evaluation questions, 2 hypotheses, and 11 corresponding measures, outlined in Table D1 below.
 While the external evaluator is ultimately responsible for developing and executing the primary data collection protocol, this appendix outlines the expectations of HHSC and CMS related to primary data collection for the HTW evaluation.
-The external evaluator's ability to execute the primary data collection protocol outlined in this appendix is dependent on completion of prerequisite preparations for primary data collection (e.g., execution of the external evaluation contract, development and CMS approval of primary data collection tools, and IRB approval).
-Delays in these processes may alter this primary data collection protocol.
+The external evaluator's ability to execute the primary data collection protocol outlined in this appendix is dependent on completion of prerequisite preparations for primary data collection (e.g., execution of the external evaluation contract, development and CMS approval of primary data collection protocol.
 Necessary adjustments or refinements to the plans outlined in this Appendix will be relayed to CMS in Quarterly Monitoring Reports for the HTW Demonstration.
-CMS may provide feedback on proposed adjustments or refinements to the primary data collection protocol, when necessary.
+CMS may provide feedback on proposed adjustments or refinements to the primary data collection collection protocol, when necessary.